If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

 What makes accidents scarier and more problematic overseas is that you’re no longer covered by your home Government’s Medical System or private health insurance.
 Therefore, you can’t just present your Medicare or health care card to pay for your fees.

-Instead, any international hospital expenses will need to come entirely out of your own pocket.
-That is, if you don’t have travel insurance.
+Instead, any international hospital expenses will need to come entirely out of your own pocket (unless you have travel insurance that will help to cover some of these expenses).

 What Does Travel Insurance Cover?